namdevnaman/Git-and-Github/Git behind the scenes.md

-## GitGit behind the scenes behind the scenes
+## Git behind the scenes behind the scenes

 Git is a version control system that allows you to track changes to your files and folders.
 It is a powerful tool that can help you manage your code more effectively.
 In this section, we will explore the basics of how git works internally.